 - Physics beyond the Standard Model and the orgin of mass as a result of strong interactions

 QED is one of the most successful theories of the natural world, having been tested to one part in a billion.
-However, such precise tests have been mainly conducted in the well-understood perturbative regime, dominated by few-particle interactions.
-What happens when the density of particles is made so high, that arbitrarily large numbers can act with equal influence?
-A charge finds itself in such a situation when exposed to extremely intense laser pulses that comprise vast numbers of photons.
-Such a scenario is described by so-called “strong-field QED”, which predicts diverse non-linear and non-perturbative processes that can be probed at existing and future laser and particle-acceleration facilities.
-A 2015 colloquium talk given by Dr Tom Heinzl in Munich may be seen here on iTunes.
+However, such precise tests have mainly been performed in the well-understood perturbative regime, dominated by few-particle interactions.
+When the density of particles is made high, though, then arbitrarily large numbers can interact with equal influence, which takes us to a non-perturbative regime.
+Such a situation may be realised by in the presence of ultra-strong electromagnetic fields.

 - Electron-positron-photon cascades